CynapticsAI/IITISoC-21-AI-ML/README.md

         > * [Vardhan Paliwal](https://github.com/Vardhan-08)

 3. [Image Captioning/ Video Summarizer](https://github.com/sid521/ML8-ImageCaptioning)
-: Caption an image using DNN (Transfer Learning).
-Additionally, this project can be extended to Video Summarization using NLP.
+: Captions an image using DNN with an Encoder-Decoder architecture.
+Additionally, it also extends to Video Summarization using NLP.
     * #### *Contributors*
         > * [Aditya Gouroju]()
         > * [Potu Sidhartha Reddy]()